-Update: Relief in late fees for delayed filing of Final Return in Form GSTR-10:
+Update: Relief in late fees for delayed filing of Form GSTR-10 final return:

 - Vide Notification No 68/2020 dated 21.09.2020, the taxpayers who had failed to file the final return, in Form GSTR-10, by the due date, have been provided relaxation in payment of late fees.